naqueattack/Project3/README.md

 7. Changed the type of any type with less than 5 entries to "Other"
 8. Did not remove 'duplicates' as it is definitely possible someone has multiple properties and is lazy enough to just leave the listing the exact same (e.g. "Cozy Apt #1" vs. "Cozy Apt #2")

-### I then started creating some basic visuals to better understand how the data looks / trends
+### I then started creating some basic visuals to better understand how the data looks / trends.
+This was the second portion of my EDA.
+I created crosstab charts & graphs and line charts where possible to see how things trended or where I might find relationships.
+In doing this I discovered that price might be interesting, but reviews were pretty flat across the board (90's).
 ### After creating about 5-8 charts I got a better idea for what I wanted to do and started pulling together a dashboard.
 As I was doing that I had ideas for other visuals and iterated between making new charts and updating my dashboard
 ### As a final step, I refined my visuals to make my dashboards more intuitive and easy to read, and put the finishing touches on everything